Part I. Outline

 2. Heavy life questions

-Great conversations, but definintely not the first time you meet a stranger.
+Great conversations, but definitely not the first time you meet a stranger.

 3. Rapid-fire questioning